johnangularjs/Backbone-Require-Boilerplate/README.md

 Backbone-Require-Boilerplate (BRB)
 ==================================
 > A Backbone.js and Require.js Boilerplate that promotes decoupling your JavaScript into modules, separating business logic from application logic using Collections/Models and Views, reusing your JavaScript between Desktop and Mobile Web versions while using a mobile framework (jQuery Mobile), including non-AMD Compatible Third Party Scripts in your project, optimizing all of your JavaScript (minify, concatenate, etc), and unit testing your JavaScript.

+<a href="http://javascripttrainingcourses.com/JS/BackboneJS-Training" title="Backbone.JS Training">Backbone.js Training</a> is essential for developing any single page web application.
+You have learn backbone.js indepth to creating enterpirse SPA application.
+BackboneJS Training.
+Backbone.js enforces that communication to the server should be done entirely through a RESTful API. <a href="http://javascripttrainingcourses.com/JS/BackboneJS-Training" title="Backbone.js Course">Backbone.js Course</a> This is because the browser is no longer the only client, we now have mobile devices, tablet devices, Google Goggles and electronic fridges etc. If you read through some of the beginner tutorials the benefits will soon become self evident and due to Backbone.js light nature you can incrementally include it in any current or future projects.
+Best Backbone.JS Training Chennai.

 ![Backbone Logo](http://3.bp.blogspot.com/-JFOJ-k6tLnA/TsiKgBYPvqI/AAAAAAAAAT8/dGXeu0LeuTE/s320/backbone-js-logo.png) ![RequireJS Logo](http://requirejs.org/i/logo.png)